 This blog comes from a webinar that was presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer who serves clients in Florida.
 In this blog we will discuss how to get paid on a public project if there is no construction bond.
-The following points will also be discussed:

 Why Is This A Problem?

-The problem with getting paid on a public project that has no bond.
 Imagine that you are a subcontractor, a sub-subcontractor, or a supplier and you are working on a public job.
 If the contract you sign has a pay-when-paid provision, or you are a little concerned about the creditworthiness of your customer, meaning that you probably did the job because you thought that if you did not get paid by your customer, you would be able to have lien rights, or on a public job, a claim against the payment bond.

-So, you just have to assume that if the project is public that you are going to have rights against that payment bond because you know that you don’t have lien rights on a public job.
+You just have to assume that if the project is public that you are going to have rights against that payment bond because you know that you don’t have lien rights on a public job.

-That is the problem we are going to try to solve both if you are in the middle of the situation when it is too late, and you need to solve the problem.
+That is the problem we are going to try to solve if you are in the middle of the situation when it is too late, and you need to solve the problem.
 But at the same time, we will give you some good information that you can use to try to avoid the problem from happening in the first place.

 What Public Projects Need Bonds?